deejaygraham/deejaygraham.github.io/src/content/posts/2024-01-20-advice-for-life.md

 for these things in life.
 Question authority, champion good causes, speak out against injustice.
 Do not tolerate bullies or bigots or racists or anti-intellectuals or the narrow minded.

-Use your educationto challenge them.
+Use your education to challenge them.
 Broaden their perspectives.
 Make the world your interface with a happier place.